 - 11) Keep Gates Locked: Closing gates helps deter theft as does hiding the unit with landscaping so long as plants and other items are left at least 2 feet away.

 - 12) Don’t Wrap the Unit: Do not wrap the condenser with plastic after the summer.
 This will trap moisture, cause the unit to rust, and attract pests.
-Instead, place a piece of plywood on top and weigh it down with bricks to protect the outside central air unit from snow, falling icicles, and other hazards.
+Instead, place a piece of plywood on top and weigh it down with bricks to protect the outside central air unit from various hazards.

 Schedule Annual Maintenance from Tri County Air